 In this post, I will tell you about How to Grow Your Professional Network, so let’s start.
 Once you get your head around what is involved in producing high-quality content and all those technical bits and bobs that go along with it, you should start thinking about how you want to promote your blog.

-Networking and building your contact book is a good way to start.
+Networking and building your contact book is an excellent way to start.
 Realistically speaking, with no money to spend on promotion your audience as well as the existing network could be used as a promotional medium.
 You could start a process of building your audience/network online.
-Usually, discussion forums are a good place to take off.
+Usually, discussion forums are an excellent place to take off.

 Do your research and find a few forums that are dedicated to the area of your interest.
 You can either start a new conversation thread on the forum or if you feel you need to get a better sense of what the specific forum is about, begin with replying to other members’ posts.

 An important rule that applies to discussion forums is a core purpose of their existence is to help other members.

 Thus do not try to be pushy or salesy.
 It won’t go down well, and you might get banned.
 Instead, be helpful and respond to questions you have answers for knowledgeably and accurately, it will show you are an expert in your area and other members should look out for your posts and advice.
 Remember, all these tips which are given in this post will help you a lot to grow your professional network.